mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 PySpark supports two types of data abstractions:

-* RDDs
+* `RDD`
+	* as a set of elements of type `T`
+	* can represent billions of elements

-* DataFrames
+* `DataFrame`
+	* as a table of rows with named columns
+	* can represent billions of rows

+What does data abstraction mean?
+It means that by using Spark API, you can read your data (as Text files, Parquet, CSV files, ...) and represent it as an RDD or a DataFrame.
+Once you create an RDD/DataFrame,  then you may apply  a  set  of
+transformations on  RDD/DataFrame to  generate your desired final RDD/DataFrame, and eventuallly you may save it or persist it in an external data source.

 Note that PySpark does not support `Dataset` data abstraction (the `Dataset` data abstraction is only supported in  Java  and  Scala).
-A `Dataset` is a strongly typed collection of domain-specific objects that can be transformed in parallel using functional or relational operations.
+A `Dataset` is a strongly  typed  collection  of  domain-specific objects that can  be  transformed  in  parallel
+using  functional or relational operations.
 Each `Dataset` also has an  untyped view called a `DataFrame`, which is  a  `Dataset` of `Row`.

 **PySpark Documentation:**